freshautomations/telegram-moderator-bot/GUIDE.md

 (or encouraged) for moderators.
 It is explicitly forbidden to give a moderator the "Ban users" and "Add new Admins" privileges.
 These privileges would allow them to have power over other moderators.

-Above the mentioned administrative privileges, moderators can issue the `/ban @username` command to the Telegram Bot to ban a regular member of the supergroup.
-Moderators can unban users using the GUI interface or the `/unban @username` command.
+Apart from the mentioned administrative privileges, moderators can issue the `/ban @username` command to the Telegram Bot to ban a regular member of the supergroup.
+Moderators can unban users using the `/unban @username` command.
 (The user has to rejoin the group after unbanning.)

+Moderators can write up a user with the `/warn @username` command.
+After two warnings the user gets banned.

 ## (Full) Administrators
 Administrators have more privileges than moderators.
 For the Telegram bot, any administrator with the "Add new Admins"